 - Built specially for low latency operations.

 - Provides low latency access to a large and dynamic database

 In this HBase tutorial, you will learn HBase from the very basics so that you get a clear idea of what

 HBase is all about.
 HBase has reached a major milestone in project development and database usage.
-It is a column-oriented key-value data store and has idolized widely because of its lineage with Hadoop and HDFS.
-HBase runs on top of HDFS and well-suited for faster read and writes operations on large datasets with high throughput and low input/output latency.
+It is a column-oriented key-value data store and has been idolized widely because of its lineage with Hadoop and HDFS.
+HBase runs on top of HDFS and is well-suited for faster read and write operations on large datasets with high throughput and low input/output latency.
 Unlike relational and traditional databases, HBase does not support SQL scripting instead written in Java employing similarity with MapReduce application.

 The difference between HBase and HDFS can be better understood from the following comparative analysis:

 Nonetheless, it is not only the common roots of Hadoop and HDFS but HBase is known for its remarkable scalability so much so that it can handle an increase in load and performance demands by adding various server nodes.
 Providing optimal performance when consistency is critical, gives leverage to developers with SQL expertise by a modern distributed system.
 You can get to know more technical functionalities of HBase in this tutorial.